This post may contain affiliate links. Read the full disclosure here.

 Nightmare.

-So, can you keep plants in your bathroom?
+So, can you keep plants in the bathroom?

 It depends on your bathroom – how much light it receives (it needs to get at least some) and how warm it is.
 Oh, and what plants you want to put there.
 Low light, humidity-lowing plants will probably do ok, bright light, dry air-loving plants like cacti won’t.